 One taste of this silky, nutty, dark chocolatey spread and you will ditch the commercial brand for good.

 As you can see from the autumnal background in these photos, I’ve been keeping this recipe a secret from you for quite a while.
 I wanted an effortless, whole food based Chocolate Hazelnut spread that I could use on everything without reservation.
 A recipe like that takes time and testing, so much testing.
 Cue violin music.
 In fact you can eat this straight out of the jar with a spoon without guilt.

 And above all, watch with glittering eyes the whole world around you because the greatest secrets are always hidden in the most unlikely places.
 Those who don’t believe in magic will never find it.

 Honestly I am not one for food guilt but there are some foods that set off tiny bells in my brain if I eat them for breakfast, or indulge in them too often.
-Commercial chocolate spread is expensive, devoid of any nutrients and packed with sugar and saturated fats.
+Commercial Nutella is expensive, devoid of any nutrients and packed with sugar and saturated fats.
 Aside from the addictively delicious taste there is nothing to recommend it.